JLX0/MetaLLM-GPT/README.md

 2. Please replace the key *"aa-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa"* with your own OpenAPI key.

-## Example 1: Generate a deep neural network using GPU
+## Example 1: Classify the breed of a pet using GPU

-This command assumes that in your current environment, Pytorch is installed.
-If you prefer other deep learning packages, please modify the *-e* arguments.
-The expected input of the neural network is the batch size, learning rate, and training epochs.
-The expected output of the neural network is the validation accuracy of the model.
+This example generates a deep neural network that can classify the breed of a pet using the pictures of pets located at /samples/cat_1.png and /samples/dog_1.png.
+This example sets the *-p* argument as True, because the required packages are not commonly installed.
+It is advised to set up a virtual environment for this example.

 ```
-python3 mg.py -o "create a deep neural network that uses GPU" -f "DNN.py" -k "aa-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" -in "1. bs: batch size 2. l:learning rate 3. e: training epochs " -out "the validation accuracy of the neural network" -e "1.pytorch" -l 300
+python3 mg.py -o "Given the pictures of a pet, tell me the breed of the pet" -f "DNN.py" -k "aa-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" -in "1. pic. picture of the pet. for example, the pictures located at "/samples/cat_1.png" and "/samples/dog_1.png" 2. top_num. the number of the top predictions " -out "the breed of the pet" -p True -l 300
 ```
 The generated code is saved in your current working directory as a file named *dnn.py*.
-Sample codes generated by this command can be found in the folder *samples* (*dnn_1.py* and *dnn_2.py*)

 The above commands assume that in your current environment, a GPU device is available to the Python packages.
 If not, please use the following command instead:

 ```
-python3 mg.py -o "create a deep neural network that uses CPU" -f "DNN.py" -k "aa-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" -in "1. bs: batch size 2. l:learning rate 3. e: training epochs " -out "the validation accuracy of the neural network" -e "1.pytorch" -l 300
+python3 mg.py -o "Given the pictures of a pet, tell me the breed of the pet.
+The code should not use GPU" -f "DNN.py" -k "aa-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" -in "1. pic. picture of the pet. for example, the pictures located at "/samples/cat_1.png" and "/samples/dog_1.png" 2. top_num. the number of the top predictions " -out "the breed of the pet" -p True -l 300
 ```

 ## Example 2: Solve an undergraduate math problem